Have you considered living your life on the road and traveling wherever you want as a way to make the most of your retirement years?

 - bath house

-Those are my 3 major requirements, but I would prefer to include propane availability on site as well.
+Those are my 3 major requirements at RV parks, but I would prefer to include propane availability on site as well.

 That’s a little pricey for the quality of the place, but the location was convenient and it was a safe neighborhood.